GameServerManagers/LinuxGSM-Docs/change-password.md

-# Supported Servers
-* TeamSpeak 3

-# Details
 A TeamSpeak 3 server query password is set and given upon server installation.
 Passwords can also be found in the logs.
 However, if the password is lost want to change it, the `change-password` command is available.

+# Supported Servers
+* TeamSpeak 3

 # Commands